 I remember I had problems at midterms and finals.

-I was in my late teens and early twenties and I had problems recalling dates, names, theories, even though I had studied hard, or so I thought, and I got a poor grade because of that.
+I was in my late teens and early twenties and I had problems recalling dates, names, and theories, even though I had studied hard, or so I thought, and I got a poor grade because of that.

 It happened to all my schoolmates.
 But we did not worry we were losing our memory.
 Those things happened.